Moya/Moya/docs/Examples.md

 The block you provide will be invoked every time an API call is to be made.
 Its responsibility is to return an `Endpoint` instance configured for use by Moya.
-The `parameters` parameter is passed into this block to allow you to configure the `Endpoint` instance – these parameters are *not* automatically passed onto the network request, so add them to the `Endpoint` if they should be.
+`parameters` is passed into this block to allow you to configure the `Endpoint` instance – these parameters are *not* automatically passed onto the network request, so add them to the `Endpoint` if they should be.
 They could be some data internal to the app that help configure the `Endpoint`.
 In this example, though, they're just passed right through.

 Most of the time, this closure is just a straight translation from target, method, and parameters, into an `Endpoint` instance.
 However, since it's a